Jacob-Kato/Jacob-Kato/README.md

 # I'm Jacob

-I'm a 17-year-old developer obsessed with c and c++ and sometimes python
+I'm a 17-year-old obsessed with c and c++ and sometimes python

 ###  My Tech Stack